Arslanamin404/MegaBlog/README.md

 2. **Add Environment Variables**: Populate the `.env` file with the necessary variables.

-### Accessing Environment Variables IN config.js file
+### Accessing Environment Variables Im config.js file

 In your Vite application, you can access these environment variables using `import.meta.env.VITE_VARIABLE_NAME` For example: